-Sakagura refers to the grouping of breweries in a particular district.
-The word sake by itself is a generic term for alcohol and so Japanese sake refers to that unique drink produced in Japan.
-It has played a central role in Japanese life and culture for 2,000 years.
-Saijo is one of the premier sake-producing regions in Japan; the tour includes a traditional local hot pot speciality of the town.
+Sakagura is the grouping of breweries in a particular district.
+The word sake by itself is a generic term for alcohol and Japanese call the clear alcohol unique drink brewed in Japan nihonshu, which has played a central role in Japanese life and culture for 2,000 years.
+The town of Saijo is one of the premier sake-producing regions in Japan; this tour is a delightful stroll through the district and includes tasting at the breweries.

 Feel free to personalize this offer with Hugh.